 You can use volunteering as a reason to get out of old routine and help you figure out what your next steps will be when you return home.

-Taking a break, putting your life into perspective and other people first might inspire an idea or spark an interest.
+Taking a break, putting your life into perspective and learning about other people’s lives first might inspire an idea or spark an interest.
 You might come up with ideas on how to improve your own community, or discovered a new life calling.

 Of course, volunteering is not something to take lightly and needs to be treated with the utmost respect, but it is also fun!
-It’s a reason to meet new people, embrace cultural traditions and go on adventures.
+It’s a reason to meet new people, embrace cultural traditions and encounter new places.

-Combining this with all the altruistic reasons to volunteer, makes for an unforgettable experience which will stay with you for the rest of your life.
+Combining this with all the altruistic reasons to volunteer, makes for an unforgettable experience that will stay with you for the rest of your life.

-Are you ready to get out into the world and spread some good in 2017?
+Are you ready to get out into the world and contribute to impactful programmes in 2019?

-Find out more about GVI’s international, award-winning volunteering programs and internships!
-Choose from over 150 community development, animal care, teaching, women’s empowerment and conservation projects worldwide!
+Find out more about GVI’s international, award-winning volunteering programs and internships.
+Choose from projects in community development, animal care, teaching, women’s empowerment and conservation worldwide.

 - Cape Coast

 - Fiji Islands